 Spill containment is a requirement of federal, state, and local fire and hazardous material codes, regulations, ordinances and guidelines.
 While these vary by municipality, recent fire codes for stand-by battery systems call for approved methods and materials for acid spill control and neutralization.
 This module provides an understanding the requirements of the Authorities Having Jurisdiction and how to specify spill control and neutralization.

-Pans and Trays for Utilities
+Specifying Pans and Trays for Utility Applications

 Pans placed under stationary battery systems have been around for many years in the utility industry.
 However, new specifications based on the application exclude the use of pans.
 Learn about the new technology for pans based on the battery type and how it meets code requirements.